Skip to main content

 Create a single Setting Type asset that can be used for all console variable settings:

-Setting Typeas the parent class. - Name it
+2. Choose Setting Type as the parent class.

 This single Setting Type can be used for any console variable setting.
 You'll specify which console variable to use when configuring individual widgets.